aguirrealvaro/next-aa-app/README.md

 - Pre-commit checking linter and types on staged files
 - Light and Dark mode with CSS variables
 - Error Boundary
-- Knip to find deadcode
+- knip to find deadcode
 - ts-reset
+- lucide-react icons

 ### To Do: